tngo0508/tngo0508.github.io/_posts/2023-12-22-combination-sum.md

         return result
 ```

+The optimization process highlights the importance of carefully considering loop structures, duplicate handling, and the overall algorithmic design.
+By addressing these aspects, the revised solution aims to deliver improved performance while maintaining the core backtracking approach.

-## Alternative Solution
+## Exploration of Alternative Solution:
-But why do I stop here?
-I spent some time to figure out if there is another way to solve this problem.
-And I came up with the following solution.
-As I explained above, the initial solution did not clearly translate my thought into code.
-But the following does exactly what I expected.
-The idea is the same as mentioned above.
-When I reach a number, I have two choice: keep it or ignore it and move on next candidate.
+My journey didn't conclude with the initial solution; I invested time in exploring alternative approaches to solving the Combination Sum problem.
+The goal was to discover a method that not only aligns with the conceptual understanding but also translates seamlessly into code.
+The following solution represents an alternative implementation that captures the essence of making choices at each number encountered.

+## Embracing Two Choices: Keep or Skip
+In this alternative solution, I continued with the idea of having two choices when encountering a number: keeping it in the current combination or skipping it and moving on to the next candidate.
+This dual-choice strategy aligns with the backtracking paradigm, allowing for a systematic exploration of the solution space.

 ```python
 # My other solution